Breaker Panel

 In-law suites are currently in the making

-Always stay sure to be secure
+Always remain sure to be secure

-You can add a circuit by yourself
+You can create a circuit by yourself